OXFORD GUIDE TO ENGLISH GRAMMAR

 I broke a cup.

 stopped the coach.
+Someone

 rang the bell.
+The coach

+stopped.
 The door

+opened.
 The cup

+broke.
 The bell

+rang.
 The two sentences can describe the same event.
 The transitive sentence has as its

 subject the agent, the person who made the event happen